Skip to content Skip to site navigation Skip to service navigation

 3. Please describe the process when a digital accessibility issue is reported.
 How do you triage, track, and respond to such reported issues?

-5. How is accessibility supported during product development and quality assurance testing so as to ensure the equivalent ease of use for individuals with disabilities.
+4. Please describe how accessibility is supported during product development and quality assurance testing so as to ensure the equivalent ease of use for individuals with disabilities.
+Describe any automated and manual accessibility testing procedures you follow, including any tools and/or assistive technologies used.

 Interpreting Responses